paopao-GG/thisthat-backend/backend/docs/ECONOMY_LOGIC.md

 ### Daily Credits Job
 - Location: `src/jobs/daily-credits.job.ts`
-- Runs every 24 hours automatically
+- Scheduled with `node-cron` to run nightly at **00:00 UTC**
-- Processes all eligible users
+- Processes all eligible users and also runs once on server startup so developers don't have to wait until midnight
-- Started on server startup
+- Aligns with PRD rule that claims reset at midnight UTC instead of a rolling 24-hour window
 - Stopped on graceful shutdown

 ## Usage Examples